uditsharma14/Interview-Preparation-kit/README.md

 ## How each question is structured

-Every question in every guide follows the same shape:
+Every question in every guide follows the same shape — deliberately, so once you're used to the pattern in one guide, every other guide reads the same way:

 1. **Answer** — a conversational, interview-ready explanation, phrased the way it would actually be said out loud, roughly 30–90 seconds if spoken.
+This is the part you should be able to recite cold.
 2. **Code** — a snippet, config, SQL, sketch, or decision framework/template to back the explanation up (compilable code where practical; clearly labeled pseudocode/conceptual where not).
+Useful both as a whiteboard prop and as a way to sanity-check that the Answer's claims actually hold up in real code.
 3. **Follow-up** — the deeper probe that separates a mid-level answer from a Staff-level one: failure modes, trade-offs, what breaks at scale.
+This is where an interviewer's "okay, but what if..." actually goes, so it's worth reading even for questions you already feel solid on.
-4. **Source** — the authoritative reference(s) for the important claims made in that question.
+4. **Source** — the authoritative reference(s) for the important claims made in that question, so you're never just trusting this kit's paraphrase.

-A rollout to a more granular five-part structure (Core answer / Staff-level extension / Example / Follow-up questions / Sources, keeping every core answer within a 30–90-second spoken length) is in progress — see [`AUDIT.md`](AUDIT.md) for which guides have migrated so far.
+A rollout to a more granular five-part structure (Core answer / Staff-level extension / Example / Follow-up questions / Sources — same underlying content, but with the deeper trade-off material explicitly pulled out of the core spoken answer rather than folded into one long paragraph) is in progress guide by guide — see [`AUDIT.md`](AUDIT.md) for which guides have migrated so far and which still use the four-part shape above.

 ## Accuracy and contribution policy